n8n-io/n8n-docs/docs/getting-started/creating-your-first-workflow.md

 Double click on the node and create credentials for the node by clicking on the *Select Credentials* dropdown list and selecting *Create New*.

 You'll need to enter an *Account SID* and *Auth Token* for the Twilio API.
 You can find instructions on how to obtain that [here](../nodes/credentials/Twilio/README.md).
 Now, enter the phone number from which you'll be sending the message in the *From* field (you'll have to create a Trial Number for yourself in the Twilio [console](https://www.twilio.com/console)).
-Enter the phone number to which you'll be sending the message in the *To* field (this will probably have to be your the phone number you verified your Twilio account with, if you are using a trial account).
+Enter the phone number to which you'll be sending the message in the *To* field (this will have to be the phone number you verified your Twilio account with, if you are using a trial account).

 You can now add the message that you want to send yourself if the temperature is lower than 18°C. This is what I added in the *Message* field (you can click on *Add Expressions* and paste this):